kuku0508/kuku_s_Note/kuku_s_note/文本/講義/類別資料分析/CDA Topic 1.md

 			"y": -142.87499985928488,
 			"strokeColor": "#1e1e1e",
 			"backgroundColor": "transparent",
-			"width": 602.8994750976562,
+			"width": 794.83935546875,
-			"height": 100,
+			"height": 50,
 			"seed": 1899391855,
 			"groupIds": [],
 			"frameId": null,
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1713615992854,
+			"updated": 1713616175592,
 			"link": null,
 			"locked": false,
 			"fontSize": 20,
 			"fontFamily": 1,
-			"text": "- The order of listing the categories is irrelevant\n- The statistical analysis should not depand on the ordering\nFor example\n- Favorite food(hot-pot, pasta, steak)", "rawText": "- The order of listing the categories is irrelevant\n- The statistical analysis should not depand on the ordering\nFor example\n- Favorite food(hot-pot, pasta, steak)", "textAlign": "left",
+			"text": "- Methods uilize the ordering : low -> high or high -> low\n- The results of ordinal analyses would change if the categories order changes.", "rawText": "- Methods uilize the ordering : low -> high or high -> low\n- The results of ordinal analyses would change if the categories order changes.", "textAlign": "left",
 			"verticalAlign": "top",
 			"containerId": null,
-			"originalText": "- The order of listing the categories is irrelevant\n- The statistical analysis should not depand on the ordering\nFor example\n- Favorite food(hot-pot, pasta, steak)", "lineHeight": 1.25
+			"originalText": "- Methods uilize the ordering : low -> high or high -> low\n- The results of ordinal analyses would change if the categories order changes.", "lineHeight": 1.25
 		}
 	],